The Bottleneck Fix Starting at $3,000, scaled to revenue · Two calls, one priority order, ten days

 You could have the real answer.

-The cost of a wrong call at this scale is always higher than the diagnostic.
+The cost of a wrong call at this scale is always higher than the Fix.

 Decide from knowing.
 Not from guessing.